 - Disney Animated Canon works are aimed at general audiences.
 This means they're not kid's films, they're family films that can be enjoyed by all audiences.
 Most merchandise however is aimed at their youngest demographics.
 They do have stuff aimed at adults, such as the Frozen book A Frozen Heart and their collectable merchandise, however most Disney merchandise is aimed at kids.

 - The film of The Lovely Bones had an initially unintentional Audience Shift.
 It was made tame enough to be rated PG-13 so the scriptwriters' children could watch it, and in marketing tests it did much, much better with teenage girls than with adults.
 Paramount advertised it heavily on fan blogs for Twilight.

-- Clash of the Titans went from being a film for families and young children with the original to being a movie for teenage boys and college students for the remake (as a way to emulate the success of violent action films such as 300).
+- Clash of the Titans (1981) was a film for families and young children; Clash of the Titans (2010) was a movie for teenage boys and college students (as a way to emulate the success of violent action films such as 300).

 - Gross-Out Comedies like Animal House and Porky's were originally made with an adult audience in mind (specifically, they were meant to be nostalgic throwbacks for adults who were in high school or college when those movies took place).
 However, once teenagers turned out to be the main audience for those movies (with adults actually being offended by them), the demographic for such films shifted to teenagers (with the nostalgic settings dropped).

 - Harry Potter started out as a kids' series, but slowly mutated into more of a young-adult series as the primary fanbase grew older.
 J. K. Rowling supposedly wrote the later books to acknowledge this, introducing themes when she thought the audience would be ready - thus dating (the Yule Ball) and the death of a schoolmate in Book 4, etcetera.